 How to use the lottery machine

-- Gather all passports in your party
+- Gather all the park tickets (passports) in your party

 - Select English